TroutTrout

 Patching in OT isn't like patching IT.
 You can't just push updates on Tuesday night and reboot.
 Downtime costs real money, and a bad firmware update on a PLC can shut down a production line.

 Know what you're running.
 Maintain an inventory of every Modbus-speaking device, its firmware version, and its vendor's patch status.
-Most plants can't answer this question, which means they can't patch even if they want to.
+Cross-reference it against the CISA ICS advisories, which publish vulnerabilities by vendor and product.
+Most plants can't answer the basic inventory question, which means they can't patch even if they want to.

 Test patches in a staging environment.
 If you have a test PLC or a simulation setup, validate patches there before deploying to production.
 If you don't have a test environment, you need one.
 The cost is trivial compared to a failed update on a live system.